Hecate2/Ignareo-ISML-auto-voter/README.md

 I have already developed an auto voter in the year 2018, using Scrapy.
 Scrapy is truly a great framework.

 The first reason why I aborted Scrapy is that it can cause critical trouble when you need a non-blocking pause between two requests.
 It seems you have to set the pause before receiving the response of the first request (https://stackoverflow.com/questions/36984696/scrapy-non-blocking-pause).
 Consequently it becomes difficult to control the interval of requests.
-Secondly, Scrapy probably do not maintain keep-alive with the server.
+Secondly, Scrapy probably does not maintain keep-alive with the server.
 It starts another TCP connection with new SYN for every new request.
 This characteristic not only leads to redundant SYN flow, but, more importantly, provides convenience for the website to detect the spider.
-For example your spider may start a new TCP connection sending a POST request.
+For example, Scrapy may start a new TCP connection sending a POST request.
 Real browsers never do so!
-Lastly, the codes of a Scrapy spider can be chaotic.
+Lastly, the codes for a Scrapy spider crammed in a single class and run in a single process can be chaotic, frustrating to read and maintain.
-It's very difficult to predict or control the behavior of Scrapy, because it is such a great framework, making most decisions for you, hiding most of its source codes.
+It's very difficult to predict or control the detailed behavior of Scrapy, because it is such a great framework, making most decisions for you, hiding most of its source codes.
 This is good in many cases, but when you execute your personalized demands and decisions, you have to fight the framework.

 Destroyer Ignaleo, as a reinvented wheel, is re-designed for the future.
 With only hundreds of lines of codes in the core, she allows you to define your own work flow, and understand everything about her.
 Now you can focus more on data parsing and dependency.

-**Ignaleo has been fully tested in real combats.** Trust her as your reliable partner!
+**Ignaleo has been fully tested in real combats.** Just trust her as your reliable partner!

 ## How to use:
 In DestroyerIGN, start **captchaServer.py**, and then **IgnaleoG.py**.